brian-chau/wsl_setup/README.md

 2. Install Ubuntu 22
     1. In the Start menu, open the Microsoft Store, and search for Ubuntu 22.
     2. Select the item called "Ubuntu 22.04.1 LTS" and click "Install."
+    3. Click "Open" to launch the command prompt and start the installation process.
+        * If you encounter an error that says `There has been an error`, log out and log back in, and try again.
+        * If you encounter an error that says `Failed to attach disk 'C:\Users\....\ext4.vhdx' to WSL2: The system cannot find the file` then do the following:
+            1. Launch a new command prompt window by pressing `Ctrl+R`, then typing `cmd`
+            2. Type `wsl --list` to find the distribution that used to be installed.
+            3. Type `wslconfig /u <name of distribution that used to be installed>` to unlink the distribution.
+            4. Return to the Windows Store to try again.
+    4. When prompted for the initial account credentials, enter your Windows account username as your username, so that your Linux username will match your Windows username.
+    5. Enter a password, and confirm the password.

 3. Start WSL
     1. Press Ctrl+R